 - specific processes for addressing disciplinary consequences (Board of Education policies in the 4300 series);

 - processes as provided by law for special education students (Special Education Programs/Rights of Disabled Students, policy 3520; Disciplinary Action for Exceptional Children/Disabled Students, policy 4307);

-- grievance procedure for addressing concerns regarding specific decisions, especially where there are concerns that Board of Education policy or law has been misapplied, misinterpreted or violated, including discrimination claim on the basis of sex or disability.
-(Student and Parent Grievance Procedure, policy 1740/4010).
+- grievance procedure for addressing concerns regarding specific decisions, especially where there are concerns that Board of Education policy or law has been misapplied, misinterpreted, or violated, (Student and Parent Grievance Procedure, policy 1740/4010).

 Numerous other policies provide opportunities for parental input, including Parental Involvement, policy 1310/4002.

 Complaints that are not specifically included in other policies should be addressed in the following manner:

 - The complaint should be received and addressed at the level closest to which the complaint originated.
 For example, a complaint regarding a classroom should be heard first by the teacher.
 A complaint regarding the school should be addressed first by the principal.